 With the help of the above mentioned points, the tester can easily write the test scenarios for Database testing.

-Test Scenarios for Database Testing:
+Example Test Cases for Database Testing:

 - Verify the database name: The database name should match with the specifications.